-According to the U.S. Geological Survey (USGS), 42 states have a reasonable chance of experiencing a damaging earthquake, and there are more than 5,000 earthquakes in the US each year.
-Yet, in a poll by the Insurance Information Institute, just eight percent of homeowners reported they had earthquake insurance coverage.
+According to the U.S. Geological Survey (USGS), all 50 states have some potential to experience damaging earthquake shaking, and there are about 20,000 earthquakes around the world each year.
+Yet, in a poll by the Insurance Information Institute, just 23% of homeowners reported they had earthquake or earth movement insurance coverage.
 Earthquakes pose one of the greatest threats of any natural disaster.
-They can trigger landslides, avalanches, floods, fires and tsunamis.
-And unlike other natural events, they have no season, they can happen at any time of the year.
+They can trigger landslides, avalanches, floods, fires, and tsunamis.
+And unlike other natural events, they have no season, they can occur at any time of the year.

 In January 1994, the Northridge earthquake in Southern California caused an estimated $44 billion in damage, the costliest in US history.
-In its aftermath, the California Earthquake Authority was established as a publicly managed provider of earthquake insurance.
+In its aftermath, the state established the California Earthquake Authority as a publicly managed provider of earthquake insurance.
 While earthquakes are most frequent west of the Rocky Mountains, there are risks across the entire United States.
 The New Madrid Fault spans many of the central states and has resulted in the largest earthquake in the continental US.
-While the eastern states tend to have lower risk, the potential damage is amplified due to the age of many buildings constructed before modern engineering and construction techniques.
+The eastern states tend to have lower risk, but the potential damage is amplified due to the age of many buildings constructed before modern engineering and construction techniques.

-Though earthquakes cannot be prevented, you can take steps to protect your investment properties from their potentially devastating effects.
+Although earthquakes cannot be prevented, you can take steps to protect your investment properties from their potentially devastating effects.
 Earthquake coverage is not included under standard property insurance.
-National Real Estate Insurance Group has recently partnered with Lloyd’s of London to offer a supplemental policy for Earth Movement on our monthly reporting form.
+National Real Estate Insurance Group is able to offer a supplemental policy for Earth Movement on our monthly reporting form.

-This Earth Movement coverage extends to damage caused by a sudden and violent shaking of the ground resulting from movement of the earth’s crust.* What makes this product especially beneficial is that it also provides coverage to sinkholes, which is typically excluded from standard property policies.
+NREIG’s Earth Movement coverage extends to damage caused by a sudden and violent shaking of the ground resulting from the movement of the Earth’s crust.* What makes this product especially beneficial is that it also provides coverage for sinkholes, which are typically excluded from standard property policies.

-Sinkholes are a naturally occurring depression in the surface of the ground caused by the settlement or sudden collapse of land.
-Unlike earthquakes, where science can now monitor seismically active areas and faults, there is not a way to determine if there is, or isn’t, a sinkhole on your property.
-But they can cause extremely costly damages.
+Sinkholes are naturally occurring depressions in the surface of the ground caused by the settlement or sudden collapse of land.
+While we are able to monitor seismically active areas and faults, there is no way to determine if there is, or isn’t, a sinkhole on your property.
+But they can cause extremely costly damage.
 The USGS conservatively estimates that sinkholes cause $300 million in damage per year.

-To add this coverage to your properties, contact your Client Service Representative.
+To add this coverage to your properties, contact your Client Service Advisor.

-In addition to insurance coverage, here are a few tips you and your tenants can follow to mitigate losses cause by earth movement:
+In addition to insurance coverage, here are a few tips you and your tenants can follow:

-- Anchor bookcases, freestanding cabinets and other furniture to nearby walls.
+- Anchor bookcases, freestanding cabinets, and other furniture to a nearby wall

-- Replace rigid plumbing supply lines and couplings with flexible braided lines and flexible couples to reduce the chance or rupture.
+- Replace rigid plumbing supply lines and couplings with flexible braided lines and flexible couples to reduce the chance of rupture.